 Data Sources DRPT (updated annually) Source Summary DRPT publishes annual intercity passenger rail statistics, including ridership, in their Annual Agency Reports.
 VPRA provides monthly ridership data through its Ridership Report and VRE provides monthly ridership data through its CEO Report (same report highlighted in the passenger rail on-time performance measure).
-Analysis Methodology To obtain annual ridership from the previous statewide fiscal year: Navigate to DRPT's webpage: https://www.drpt.virginia.gov In the "Studies & Reports" section, select "All Studies and Reports."
-The Annual Report is under "Measuring Program Effectiveness" and is typically finalized and made public in the fall of each year following the end of the prior fiscal year (June 30th).
-The report provides total Amtrak State-Sponsored Ridership; Intercity passenger rail ridership is the sum of Amtrak and Virginia Railway Express (VRE) ridership.
+Analysis Methodology To obtain annual and monthly ridership from the previous statewide fiscal year: 1.
+To obtain monthly and annual VPRA ridership from VPRA, navigate to its Ridership Report.
+2. To obtain monthly ridership from VRE, navigate to its CEO Report.
 Segmentation and Format Transit statistics can be presented by mode and as a total within tabular form (typically MS Excel).